Rangers vs. Twins Player Props Betting Odds

-Carlos Correa and Marcus Semien are two of the top players with prop bets available when the Minnesota Twins and the Texas Rangers meet at Target Field on Saturday (beginning at 7:15 PM ET).
+Marcus Semien is one of the top players with prop bets available when the Texas Rangers and the Minnesota Twins square off at Globe Life Field on Saturday (beginning at 7:15 PM ET).

 Bet on this matchup or its props with BetMGM!